AgustinPardo/Organism-metabolism-compare/README.md

 Comparing 6 PGDBs(The most complex example):

 Each PGDB have a unique code, (000001, 000010, etc), to make easier the visualization of the comparison.
-The comparison between each PGDB could be see, for example the 000001 between the 000010 as the 000011:#,  been # the numeric result of the comparison.
+The comparison between each PGDB could be see, for example the 000001 between the 000010 as the 000011:#, been "#" the numeric result of the comparison.

-You will have two output files,"pathways_groups.txt" and "reactions_groups.txt", in which are listed the elements that are shared by each PGDB.
+You will have two output files,"pathways_groups.txt" and "reactions_groups.txt", in which are listed the elements that are shared in the comparison.
 For example:
 Here is the a piece of the pathways_groups.txt file:
 ```